Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 #### Bilinear / Triangle

-Bilinear, also known as Triangle due to its graph’s shape, is one of the most common algorithms in widespread use because of its simplicity and speed.
+Bilinear, also known as Triangle due to its graph's shape, is one of the most common algorithms in widespread use because of its simplicity and speed.
 However,
 it generally creates all sorts of nasty artifacts and is inferior in quality to most other filters.
-The only advantage it offers is speed, so don’t use it unless you’re sure you have to.
+The only advantage it offers is speed, so don't use it unless you're sure you have to.

 VapourSynth example: